In Pursuit of Complexity and Nuance

 -

 Allison does not provide, administer, or advocate for the use of controlled or illegal substances.
-However, she offers valuable support to those who are exploring the therapeutic benefits of psychedelics.
+However, she offers valuable educational and psychological support to those who are exploring the therapeutic benefits of psychedelics.

 Services